dwarftee/pTerm/README.md

 # pTerm
-c++ is the best

-repeat after me:

-C++ IS THE BEST

-TO RUN:

-download it
+a small project to emulate some terminal commands.
+# to install
+first make sure you have make installed and git.

+then run: `git clone https://github.com/dwarftee/pTerm/`

-cd into the folder
+then, cd into it with `cd pTerm`

-compile x.cpp, cmd.cpp and pterm.cpp using the g++ command

-finally run ./pterm

-# :P
-its a :P
+finally, compile and run it with: `make`

-commands (so far):
+# commands (so far)

-wim

-clear
+.vim (opens the vim text editor)

+.clear (clears the screen)

+.neofetch (makes a cool logo appear)